Dexamethasone/ neomycin/ polymyxin b drops

 Brand Name: Examples include Maxitrol and Poly-Dex

-Dexamethasone/neomycin/polymyxin b drops is used for:
+Dexamethasone/ neomycin/ polymyxin b drops are used for:

 Treating eye infections and associated symptoms, including redness, irritation, and discomfort, caused by certain bacteria.
 It may also be used for other conditions as determined by your doctor.

-Do NOT use dexamethasone/neomycin/polymyxin b drops if:
+Do NOT use dexamethasone/ neomycin/ polymyxin b drops if:

 - you are allergic to any ingredient in dexamethasone/neomycin/polymyxin b drops